Set Operator Function - C++ Programming Tutorial

 a, e, i, o, u,

-In the above example, operator = is used to move the content of one set s1 to another set s2.
+In the provided instance, the operator = is employed to transfer the elements from set s1 to set s2.

 Example 3

-Let's see a simple example to copy the content from initializer list to set:
+Let's explore a basic example demonstrating the transfer of data from an initializer list to a set:

 Example